 Client storage theft

-An attacker who compromises a user's client storage obtains the encryption key, which can decrypt the user's P-256 private keys.
-However, the login key is a cryptographic sibling of the encryption key (derived from the same parent with a different salt), not a child.
+KeyPears caches the encryption key in localStorage.
+A theft of localStorage alone gives the attacker that cached encryption key, but it does not derive the login key and does not by itself create a server session.
+The login key is a cryptographic sibling of the encryption key (derived from the same parent with a different salt), not a child.

 Browser security headers